1902–03 FA Cup: Intermediate round

-The other Second Division sides had to gain entry to this round through the earlier qualifying rounds.
-Burton United, Blackpool and Stockport County were entered at the first qualifying round, while the others, Burslem Port Vale, Chesterfield, Doncaster Rovers, Gainsborough Trinity, Leicester Fosse and Manchester United, were entered in the third qualifying round.
-Of these, only Manchester United, Glossop and Burton United reached the Intermediate Round.
-They were joined by seven other non-league sides.
+The other Second Division sides had to gain entry to this round through the qualifying rounds.
+Burton United, Blackpool and Stockport County were entered in the first qualifying round, while Barnsley, Burslem Port Vale, Chesterfield, Doncaster Rovers, Gainsborough Trinity, Glossop, Leicester Fosse and Manchester United were entered in the third qualifying round.
+Of these, Barnsley, Manchester United, Glossop and Burton United reached the Intermediate Round along with non-league sides Bishop Auckland, Kidderminster Harriers, Luton Town, Brentford, New Brompton and Swindon Town.
+Brentford qualified for the main competition for the first time, while Swindon Town had not appeared at this stage since losing to Old Brightonians in the first round of the 1887-88 tournament.

 The ten matches were played on 13 December 1902.
-Three matches went to replays, with one of these going to a second replay (held at Villa Park).
+Three matches went to replays, with Millwall Athletic and Bristol Rovers going to a second replay which was held at Villa Park.

 First round proper

 The first round proper contained 16 ties between 32 teams.
 17 of the 18 First Division sides were given a bye to this round, as were Manchester City and Small Heath from the Second Division, and Southern League teams Southampton, Portsmouth, and Tottenham Hotspur.
 They joined the ten teams who won in the intermediate round.

 The matches were played on Saturday, 7 February 1903.
 Four matches were drawn, with the replays taking place in the following midweek.
 One of these, the Notts County v Southampton match, went to a second replay, which Notts County won at Small Heath's St Andrew's ground.